zchee/golang-wiki/CodeReviewConcurrency.md

 You may also read through this list just once to refresh your memory and to make sure you are aware of all these concurrency gotchas.

+> ⚠️ This page is community authored and maintained.
+It includes information that is disputed and may be misleading or incorrect.

 <hr>

 Insufficient synchronisation and race conditions